 You can opt for a dark spa room or one with natural light (the most deluxe spa room has a lovely and sizeable balcony).
 The naturally lit rooms are preferred for facials to get up close and personal with each pore.
 There’s also a couple’s massage room with a private bathroom area with a five-head shower.
 That’s really something.
 Last but not least comes my ode to the Vichy shower rain massage, whereby a jet is applied to the body so a rain effect washes over you – literally – while the masseuse treats each area.
 The massage is carried out on a gel pad and balloon-like pillows.

-Bristol’s peak months are between October and April when snow bunnies escape to the tropics en masse.
-Panama is the unknown Caribbean and the Bristol is an ideal place to experience it.
-The delicious food alone is good enough reason for me.
+Bristol hotel Panama’s peak months are between October and April when snow bunnies escape to the tropics en masse.
+Panama is the unknown Caribbean and Bristol is an ideal place to experience it.
+The tantalising food alone is good enough reason for me.